aleen42/PersonalWiki/projectManagement/review/review.md

 - Project managers must take adequate(足夠的) time to identify, understand, and manage relationships with all project stakeholders.
 - Project managers must have cooperation from people in other parts of the organization.
 - Standards and guidelines to follow when performing project management must be devised by top management.
+- The Adaptive Software Development (ASD) life cycle model assumes that software development follows an adaptive approach because the requirements cannot be clearly expressed early in the life cycle.
+- An organization usually commits more money as a project continues, therefore a management review should occur after each phase to evaluate progress, potential success, and continued compatibility with organizational goals.

 #### False